The Moses of Her People:

 Tubman's activities with the Underground Railroad lasted throughout the 1850s.
-She would typically bring a small group of slave northward, and continue all the way across the border to Canada, where settlements of fugitive slaves had sprung up.
+She would typically bring a small group of slaves northward, and continue all the way across the border to Canada, where settlements of fugitive slaves had sprung up.

 As no records were kept of her activities, it is difficult to assess how many slaves she actually helped.
 The most reliable estimate is that she returned to slave territory about 15 times, and led more than 200 slaves to freedom.

-She was at risk of being captured after the passage of the Fugitive Slave Act, and she often resided in Canada during the 1850s.
+She was at considerable risk of being captured after the passage of the Fugitive Slave Act, and she often resided in Canada during the 1850s.

 Activities During the Civil War: